 Soon, I knew just what I had done and it was the best decision I could have made.
 The first thing we did was change her name from Rowe to Savannah.
 We didn’t love the name Rowe and I realized one day that it rhymes with ‘no’.
 We were working hard on using her name along with commands and the idea of saying “Rowe, no” or “No, Rowe” wasn’t going to work.
 So, I suggested Savannah, her old stomping grounds, and it stuck.

 The second thing we discovered was how freaking happy she is.
 When we wake up in the morning or come home from work, you would think we were celebrities!
 She greets us with such vim and vigor!
 She simply makes us smile and laugh, a lot.
+I can’t help but treat her to a bullystick.com treat and watch that happiness continue.
+She really does fill the house with love.
 The shelter warned us down the line she may have some health problems too, so we make sure to keep some aspirin for dogs on hand to soothe her if it happens, but so far she’s just been healthy and happy.

 And lastly, yes, she has made me her person.
 Sometimes, I complain that she is ALWAYS there.
 But to tell you the truth, after the anxiety of caring for my parents, and the grief of my brother’s death, I can tell you without a doubt that this dog chose me for a reason.
 A very sound reason.
 She came into our lives at exactly the right time and knew precisely what we needed: love, happiness, and laughter.